-The most intriguing selection on many fans' short list was "Galveston," an anti-war song written by Jimmy Webb.
+The most intriguing selection on many fans' shortlist was "Galveston," an anti-war song written by Jimmy Webb.
 Campbell recorded quite a few of Webb's compositions over time, from near-perfect pop hits "Wichita Lineman" and "By The Time I Get to Phoenix" to a version of "Highwayman" that predates supergroup the Highwaymen's Grammy-winning recording.
-Beyond Campbell's hits, Webb pretty much co-wrote the '60s and '70s for country and pop vocalists, with his other credits including "MacArthur Park" and "Up, Up and Away."
-What makes "Galveston" special for Campbell is the way that he reinterpreted Webb's powerful statement without fully disarming its timeliness and potency.
+Beyond Campbell's hits, Webb pretty much co-wrote the '60s and '70s for country and pop vocalists.
+His other notable credits include "Where's the Playground Susie," "MacArthur Park," and "Up, Up and Away."

 A Statement of Protest